 How do you give subcutaneous and intramuscular injections?

 Intramuscular injections are given into a muscle that has a blood supply.
 This allows peptides to be absorbed faster than they would be by the subcutaneous route.
 Intramuscular injections require a needle around 1 inch long for most adults.
 The correct needle length is determined by the patient’s size, age, and the amount of fat tissue in the chosen injection site.
 This length allows the peptides to pass through the different skin and fat layers but not too long to risk hitting underlying nerves and bone.

 The thickness of the needle is measured in millimeters and is referred to as the “gauge .”
-Needle gauges for intramuscular injections typically range between 22 and 25 gauge.
+Needle gauges for intramuscular injections typically range between 22 and 25 gauges.
 A good way to remember needle width is the higher the gauge number, the finer or thinner the needle.

 Intramuscular peptide injections should be given so that the needle enters your body at a 90-degree angle.
 This means it should be a straight injection, not at an angle.
 Intramuscular injections are given in the outside of the upper arm, in the hip, in the buttocks, or in the thigh.